ARROW Project Staff

 Over the past 7 years I have become a more determined, compassionate, person-centered leader and mental health professional with diverse leadership experiences in community- and family-focused mental health.
 In professional and personal development, I honor the importance of connections between community engagement, strengths-based learning, and a more holistic approach to needs-based client supports.
 As a clinician this shows up through a family-systems approach, with specific interest in attachment-focused treatment, and utilization of more behaviorally based methods as appropriate for the client.

 Since arriving in the Shenandoah Valley in 2009, I have worked with adults, adolescents, and children individually and in family therapy.
-I earned a Master of Arts degree in Marriage and Family Therapy and Counseling from Reformed Theological Seminary in Jackson, Mississippi, and I spent my first 7 and a half years as a resident in counseling and professional counselor learning Structural Family Therapy in the style of Dr. Salvador Minuchin from Drs.
+I earned a Master of Arts degree in Marriage and Family Therapy and Counseling from Reformed Theological Seminary in Jackson, MS, and I spent my first 7 1/2 years as a resident in counseling and professional counselor learning Structural Family Therapy in the style of Dr. Salvador Minuchin from Drs.
 Steve Greenstein, David Waters, and Gretchen Wilhelm.
-I apply my training in family-systems, attachment, and behavioral theory to my work easing the suffering and promoting the well being of individuals and families affected by a variety of mental health-related concerns, such as atypical neurodevelopment (e.g., autism and ADHD), severe abuse and neglect, and major depression.
-I am committed to staying abreast of and contributing to advances in the field of professional counseling, and, starting in the summer of 2017, I began work toward a Ph.D. in Counseling and Supervision at James Madison University.
+I apply my training in family-systems, attachment, and behavioral theory to my work with individuals and families affected by a variety of mental health-related concerns.
+I am particularly interested in helping individuals and families who are dealing with issues specific to LGBTQQIA identity.